jeffrpowell/windows-to-ios-vcard/README.md

 # windows-to-ios-vcard
-Excel doc to facilitate Contacts conversion from Windows to VCard (iOS)
+Excel doc to facilitate Contacts conversion from Outlook to vCard (iOS)